-We will also assist in preparing the financial statements and related notes of the Commission in conformity with accounting principles generally accepted in the United States of America based on information provided by you.
+We will also assist in preparing the financial statements and related notes of the Commission in conformity with U.S. generally accepted accounting principles based on information provided by you.
 These nonaudit services do not constitute an audit under Government Auditing Standards and such services will not be conducted in accordance with Government Auditing Standards.
+We will perform the services in accordance with applicable professional standards.
+The other services are limited to the financial statement services previously defined.
+We, in our sole professional judgment, reserve the right to refuse to perform any procedure or take any action that could be construed as assuming management responsibilities.